 What needs care:

-- Large Kadhai / Wok: A large Kadhai (30 cm+) can be tricky to fit.
-Bosch's 13-place setting dishwashers have adjustable upper racks that can be lowered to fit tall vessels.
+- Large Kadhai / Wok: A large Kadhai (30 cm+) can be tricky to fit. have adjustable upper racks that can be lowered to fit tall vessels.

 - Pressure Cooker Lid: The rubber gasket should be removed and hand-washed, as the dishwasher heat degrades rubber over time.